Andrew McCutchen Player Props: Pirates vs. Cardinals

 Cardinals Pitching Rankings

-- The Cardinals pitching staff ranks eighth in the league with a collective 9.3 strikeouts per nine innings.
+- The Cardinals pitching staff is 10th in MLB with a collective 9.3 strikeouts per nine innings.

-- The Cardinals have a 4.89 team ERA that ranks 19th across all MLB pitching staffs.
+- The Cardinals' 4.89 team ERA ranks 21st across all MLB pitching staffs.

-- Cardinals pitchers combine to give up 13 total home runs at a clip of 1.1 per game (to rank 14th in baseball).
+- The Cardinals rank 16th in baseball in home runs allowed (15 total, 1.2 per game).

-- The Cardinals will look to Montgomery (2-0) in his third start this season.
+- The Cardinals are sending Woodford (0-2) to make his third start of the season.

-- In his most recent time out on Saturday, the lefty threw seven scoreless innings against the Milwaukee Brewers while surrendering three hits.
+- The right-hander last pitched on Sunday against the Milwaukee Brewers, when he went 4 2/3 innings, allowing three earned runs while giving up six hits.

 © 2023 Data Skrive.
 All rights reserved.